rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 However,
 this is often also a sign that the code should be refactored so that each component is only coupled to a small slice of the application's state.
+And keep in mind that just as promises beget promises, observables beget observables: any operators or transformations that occurred in a base observable are passed on to any subsequent "child" or "branch" observables.

+FIXME: Is it worth providing an example of what attempting to use the async pipe with multiple properties could make your templates look like?

 ## 3. Using the Raw `Http` Service